We have five tips for visiting Chimney Rock State Park that will help you experience all its wonders!

 As a relatively new (as of 2007) North Carolina State Park, Chimney Rock is a worthy bucket list item for anyone, thanks to its spectacular beauty.

 Why we love Chimney Rock State Park

 Chimney Rock offers incredible views of the North Carolina mountains without requiring too much effort (more on that later).
-Its a well-maintained park with clear paths and gated in areas that made us feel extra safe as parents of two young children.
+It’s a well-maintained park with clear paths and gated areas, making us feel extra safe as parents of two young children.

 Entrance fees are $17.00 for adults, $8.00 for youth, and kids four and under are FREE!
-Ticket prices become even more affordable when you purchase an annual pass and you’ll receive discounts at local restaurants as well as special offers to other NC icons like the Biltmore Estate.
+Ticket prices become even more affordable when you purchase an annual pass, and you’ll receive discounts at local restaurants and special offers to other NC icons like the Biltmore Estate.

 Now that I’ve convinced you to visit, you’ll be needing a few pointers!

 As you approach the entrance to Chimney Rock State Park, you will pass through Chimney Rock Village, a quaint road lined with shops, restaurants, and activities.
 We loved exploring the village and checking out the local shops with souvenirs and cool trinkets.

 We had lunch at Old Rock Café, which we thought was delicious, and in the back, you’ll find the river with some perfect shallow access points to wade in.